Post-mortem on a deep learning contest: a Simpson's paradox and the complementary roles of scale metrics versus shape metrics: Metrics considered in our analysis

 \paragraph{Average Power-Law (PL) metrics.}

-Given a (pre-)trained NN with $L$ layer weight matrices $\mathbf{W}$, PL metrics are computed by fitting the ESD of the correlation matrix $\mathbf{X}=\mathbf{W}^{T}\mathbf{W}$ of each layer to a TPL, and then averaging over all layers. \footnote{For Conv2D$(k,k,N,M)$ layers, we extract $N=k \times k$ matrices of shape $N \times M$; typically, $k=1$ or $3$.} In more detail, each layer ESD is fit to a TPL of the form:
+Given a (pre-)trained DNN with $L$ layer weight matrices $\mathbf{W}$, PL metrics are computed by fitting the ESD of the correlation matrix $\mathbf{X}=\mathbf{W}^{T}\mathbf{W}$ of each layer to a PL, and then averaging over all layers. \footnote{For Conv2D$(k,k,N,M)$ layers, we extract $N=k \times k$ matrices of shape $N \times M$; typically, $k=1$ or $3$.} In more detail, each layer ESD is fit to a PL of the form:

 The fitting procedure selects the optimal PL exponent $\alpha$, and the adjustable parameter $x_{min}$.
 The PL exponent $\alpha$ characterizes the tail of the ESD; it measures what may be interpreted as the ``shape'' of most important part of the spectrum.